jashuang1130/Learn-How-to-Python/README.md

 # bioinformatics
-create simple bioinformatics programs with python
+Practicing to create simple bioinformatics programs with python

 3DProtein_1QLZ
 using matplotlib to draw a 3D structure of protein 1QLZ (file: protein_1qlz)